Xotl/cool-github-releases/README.md

 ## Mode: `update` <sup>since v1.0.7</sup>
 Use this mode to create/edit releases.
 Also this mode allows you to upload assets to the release.

-Since `v1.1.0` if you're going to edit a release and an asset name in that release matches one of your assets specified via the `assets` input then the existant asset will be deleted from the release so the new asset can be uploaded.
+Since `v1.1.2` you have the option of replacing existing assets by setting `replace_assets` to `true`.
+With this option set, if you're going to edit a release and an asset name in that release matches one of your assets specified via the `assets` input then the existant asset will be deleted from the release so the new asset can be uploaded.
 Basically replaces the old asset with the new one provided.
+Without setting this option, the default behavior is for the action to fail if you try to upload assets that already exist.

 ### Inputs: